bonitasoft/bonita-labs-doc/md/configure.md

 ![BICI LA Configuration Polling](images/la/configuration_polling_status.png)

-This page show what is the current status of the synchronization of the data between Bonita Platform and BICI storage.
+This page shows what is the current status of the synchronization of the data between Bonita Platform and BICI storage.
-In order to learn from the history of all executed processes in Bonita platform, BICI backend need to access and poll data from Bonita platform database.
+In order to learn from the history of all executed processes in Bonita platform, BICI backend needs to access and poll data from the Bonita platform database.
 The first time BICI backend is launched, all data regarding case and task execution is retrieved from the Bonita platform database.
 Then, every 15 minutes (default configuration), a job updates the module with data of newly executed tasks and cases.